Melis Kucukoglu Topcu

 Supervision

-- 01.09.2019 to present: Co-supervisor for doctoral student MSc.
-Leo Vainio with Assoc.
-Prof. Dr. Ari Pekka Mähönen (University of Helsinki, preliminary defense date: September 2023)
+• 01.09.2019 – present: Co-supervisor for doctoral researcher MSc.
+Leo Vainio with Prof. Dr. Ari Pekka Mähönen (University of Helsinki, preliminary defense date: June 2025)

 Teaching